Submit Comments and Posting Policy for Public Comments

 Recommendations for Submitting Effective Comments

 If you wish to submit a comment to the Committee, please consider the following tips:

-- If the Committee calls for comments on a specific document (such as a draft report or recommendation), please read the document before submitting your comment.
+- If the Committee calls for comments on a specific document (such as a draft report or recommendation), please read the document in its entirety before submitting your comments.
 If you identify a problem with the document on which you are commenting, consider suggesting alternative language.

 - Comments that clearly identify and describe issue(s) are most useful to the Committee.

-- Data and/or anecdotes drawn from one’s own experience can help the Committee understand your position on an issue.
+- Data and/or anecdotes drawn from your experience can help the Committee understand your position on an issue.
 Wherever possible, include citations or links to relevant studies, articles, reports, or legal authorities that support your points.